Compartment suite: History

-Sleeper trains were operated from the Staatsspoorwegen era to the Perumka era for night train operations, such as the Java Nacht Expres, to the Bima Train in the PNKA and PJKA eras.
-Due to financial and social problems, these trains were gradually discontinued considering the high ticket prices and maintenance costs, as well as allegations of misuse of facilities on the trains.
-The 1990s marked the end of sleeper trains, with the end of the operation of the Senja Utama Solo kuset trains.
+Sleeper trains were operated from the Staatsspoorwegen era through the Perumka era for overnight services, including the Java Nacht Express and later the Bima train during the PNKA and PJKA periods.
+Over time, these services were gradually discontinued due to financial and social issues, including high ticket prices, high maintenance costs, and reported misuse of on board facilities.
+Sleeper train services effectively ended in the 1990s with the withdrawal of the sleeping coach service on the Senja Utama Solo trains.

-For increased comfort, in 2018, PT KAI launched a seated train branded as the Luxury Sleeper, but it is often mistaken for a "sleeper train".
-This train can't be considered a "true sleeper train" because the seats can only recline up to 150°, so it is still considered a seated train.
-There are two generations of the Luxury class train that have been produced; all at PT INKA, Madiun.
+To improve passenger comfort, KAI introduced a seated premium service branded as the "Luxury Sleeper" in 2018.
+Despite its name, this service is often mistaken for a sleeper train coach.
+It is not considered a true sleeper service because the seats recline only up to 150 degrees, meaning passengers remain in a seated position.
+Two generations of the Luxury class coaches have been produced, all manufactured by INKA in Madiun.